WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 ``` C++
 ros::NodeHandle nhandle;
 ```
 Create a handle for the node.
-This will do the actually initialization of the node in the next few lines.
+This will allow us to create Subscriber and Publisher objects, which you will see in the next couple lines.

 ``` C++
 ros::Subscriber sub = nhandle.subscribe("plot", QUEUE_SIZE, chatterCallback);